pyrdm/pyrdm/README.md

 In order to use PyRDM you must build as well as configure the package.
 Build the package carrying out the following steps:

-1. Install GitPython by ```sudo pip install gitpython```
+1. Install GitPython by `sudo pip install gitpython`
-2. Install requests-oauthlib by ```sudo pip install requests requests_oauthlib```
+2. Install requests-oauthlib by `sudo pip install requests requests_oauthlib`
-3. Make a clone of this repository by ```git clone https://YOUR_BB_USERNAME@bitbucket.org/ctjacobs/pyrdm.git pyrdm```
+3. Make a clone of this repository by `git clone https://YOUR_BB_USERNAME@bitbucket.org/ctjacobs/pyrdm.git pyrdm`
-4. Build the package by ```cd pyrdm; sudo make install```
+4. Build the package by `cd pyrdm; sudo make install`

-The configuration procedure ties the PyRDM package to a particular GidHub repository and your figshare account.
-The GitHub repository should contains the fluidity code that you use for simulations and need to publish with your data as a file set.
-To configure PyRDM carry out the following steps:
+5. Build the user manual by `make manual`.
+This will produce a PDF version of the manual in the `doc` directory.

-1.
+The configuration procedure ties the PyRDM package to a particular GitHub repository and your figshare account.
+Please see the user manual that you have just built for a graphical guide on how to do this.

 Dependencies
 ------------